Mar

 1910s–1940s — From laboratory artifact to infection marker

-Over the next several decades, physicians began noticing that cold agglutinins appeared in patients with certain illnesses, particularly respiratory infections.
+Over the next several decades, physicians began noticing that cold agglutinins appeared in patients with certain illnesses, particularly respiratory infections.2

-By the early 1940s, systematic studies showed that low-titer cold agglutinins were common and often transient.
-They appeared during a wide variety of conditions, including atypical pneumonia, tracheobronchitis, viral respiratory infections, infectious mononucleosis, and a broad range of other acute and chronic illnesses.
-In many patients these antibodies emerged during illness and gradually disappeared during recovery.
+By the early 1940s, systematic studies showed that low-titer cold agglutinins were frequently observed and often transient.
+They appeared in a range of acute and chronic illnesses, including atypical pneumonia, other respiratory infections, and infectious mononucleosis.3

 Importantly, these studies also introduced quantitative thinking.
-Low titers were common and nonspecific, whereas high titers were rare and strongly associated with severe atypical pneumonia.
-Even at that time, investigators recognized that the clinical meaning of cold agglutinins depended not simply on their presence but on their magnitude and context.
+Low titers were common and nonspecific, whereas high titers were rare and strongly associated with severe atypical pneumonia.5 Even at that time, investigators recognized that the clinical meaning of cold agglutinins depended not simply on their presence but on their magnitude and context.6

-In retrospect, this period represents a stage in which clinicians learned to separate signal from noise, but stopped short of recognizing a chronic hemolytic disorder.
-In part this was because chronic anemia accompanied by cold sensitivity was rarely framed as a unified clinical entity, and in part because many investigators explicitly concluded that cold agglutinins were clinically benign.
+In retrospect, this period represents a stage in which clinicians learned to separate signal from noise, but stopped short of recognizing primary chronic CAD as a distinct hemolytic disorder.
+In part this was because chronic anemia accompanied by cold sensitivity was rarely framed as a unified clinical entity, and in part because many observed cold agglutinins were transient infection-associated antibodies rather than markers of a persistent clonal process.8

 1957 — The macromolecular nature of cold agglutinins

-A major conceptual advance came in the late 1950s when Fudenberg and Kunkel demonstrated that pathogenic cold agglutinins are 19S macroglobulins, the immunoglobulin class now known as IgM.
+A major conceptual advance came in the late 1950s when Fudenberg and Kunkel demonstrated that clinically significant cold agglutinins were 19S macroglobulins, the immunoglobulin class now known as IgM.9

 Using zone electrophoresis and ultracentrifugation, they showed that cold agglutinin activity consistently sedimented with the 19S fraction, whereas the antibodies responsible for warm autoimmune hemolytic anemia resided in the 7S fraction (IgG).
-This distinction established that cold and warm autoimmune hemolytic anemias were immunologically different diseases.
+This distinction helped establish that cold and warm autoimmune hemolytic anemias were immunologically distinct disorders.10

 Their clinical material also hinted at another important insight.
-Some patients with chronic cold agglutinin disease showed features suggestive of Waldenström macroglobulinemia, including lymphadenopathy, marrow lymphoid infiltration, and circulating macroglobulins.
-Although the significance of this observation was not yet fully appreciated, it foreshadowed the later recognition that cold agglutinin disease often arises from a clonal B-cell process.
+Some patients with chronic cold agglutinin disease showed features suggestive of an underlying lymphoproliferative process, including lymphadenopathy, marrow lymphoid infiltration, and circulating macroglobulins.11 Although the significance of this observation was not yet fully appreciated, .it foreshadowed the later recognition that cold agglutinin disease often arises from a clonal B-cell process.12

 1960s–1970s — Antigen specificity and membrane biology